tamannah1234/EchoStream-web-based-app/ReadME.md

-# EchoStream
+🎵 EchoStream – Simple & Sleek Audio Player

-Welcome to the audio player!
-This is a simple web application that allows users to upload an audio file, play, pause, and replay it with a sleek user interface.
+EchoStream is a lightweight and user-friendly web-based audio player that allows users to upload, play, pause, and replay audio files.
+With a clean interface and smooth controls, it’s perfect for anyone who wants a simple audio playback tool right in the browser.

-## Features
+⭐ Features

-- **Upload Audio**: Upload an audio file to play.
-- **Play/Pause/Replay**: Play, pause, or replay the audio.
-- **Status Updates**: Displays the current status of the audio (playing, paused, ended, etc.).
+🎧 Upload Audio – Select and load any audio file from your device.

+▶️ Play / Pause / Replay – Full control over audio playback.

+🔁 Replay Function – Quickly restart audio from the beginning.

+📢 Live Status Updates – Displays real-time audio status (e.g., Playing, Paused, Ended).

+💡 Simple UI – Clean, responsive, and centered layout using Flexbox.

-Technologies Used
+🧰 Technologies Used

-HTML: Structure of the application.
+HTML – Base structure of the application

-CSS: For styling the user interface.
-JavaScript: Logic for audio playback and file handling.
-Flexbox: Layout used for centering elements.
+CSS – Styling and layout design

+JavaScript – Audio control logic and file handling

+Flexbox – For clean and centered layout alignment

-File Structure
+🗂️ File Structure
-graphql
-Copy code
+📦 EchoStream

-  ├── index.html        # The main HTML file
+├── index.html        # Main HTML structure

-  ├── style.css         # The CSS file for styling
+├── style.css         # UI styling and layout

-  ├── script.js         # The JavaScript file for functionality
+├── script.js         # Core audio logic & interactions

-  └── README.md         # Project documentation
+└── README.md         # Documentation

-Usage
+🚀 How to Use

-Open the app in your browser.
+Open index.html in your browser.

-Click on the "Upload The Audio" button to select an audio file.
+Click "Upload The Audio" to select an audio file from your device.

-Use the Play, Pause, and Replay buttons to control the audio playback.
+Use the Play, Pause, and Replay buttons to control playback.

+View the audio status displayed on the screen.

-Contributing
+🤝 Contributing

-Feel free to fork this repository and submit pull requests.
-Contributions are welcome!
+Contributions are always welcome!
+To contribute:

+Fork the repository

+Create a new feature branch

+Submit a pull request with your enhancements